16th Rifle Division: 1944

 During Operation Bagration, the division was placed in the reserves.
 Along with the 3rd Belorussian Front, the 1st Baltic Front invaded Belarus and much of Lithuania.
 Later in June, the division was made part of the 4th Shock Army, but it was not deployed to heavy combat due to the division's political importance.
 However, in July, the division was assigned as part of the second Soviet occupation of the Baltic states.
 On 2 August 1944, division had arrived at Šiauliai's suburbs, which was home to their commander, Vladas Karvelis.
 The division was stationed there for one month, and reinforced with Lithuanian forced conscripts.

-In mid-August the city of Šiauliai was hit by the German Šiauliai Offensive.
+In mid-August the city of Šiauliai was hit by the German Šiauliai offensive.
 The Wehrmacht divisions were armed with 900 armoured vehicles and artillery pieces.
 For three days the 16th Division stood its ground, and in the end as the German attack ran out of steam the Division emerged victorious.
 On 31 October the division was awarded the Order of the Red Banner for "courage and valor" in breaking through German defenses west of Šiauliai.

 As the Red Army occupied Lithuania a second time, conscription into the Red Army began on Lithuanian territory in August 1944.
 In total, 108,378 Lithuanians were conscripted in August 1944–April 1945.
 Thus, the number of Lithuanians in the 16th Lithuanian Rifle Division increased from 32.2% on 1 July 1944 to 68.4% on 27 April 1945.
-A part of the conscripted Lithuanians were made into the 50th Lithuanian Reserve Infantry Division.
+A part of the conscripted Lithuanians were made into the 50th Lithuanian Reserve Rifle Division.